Stilone/StilOne/README.md

 - 💻 &nbsp; I love exploring new tech stack and building cool stuffs.
 - 📰 &nbsp; combine functionality and eye-catching animations in the UI.
-- 🍕 &nbsp; Hackathons, meetups & tech events.
+- 🍕 &nbsp; I love CI/CD automation.

 ### Languages and Tools: